criteo/cuttle/README.md

 ## Scheduler

-The workflow is interpreted by a [Scheduler](https://criteo.github.io/cuttle/api/com/criteo/cuttle/Scheduler.html).
-Actually a workflow or a job is always configured for a specific [Scheduling](https://criteo.github.io/cuttle/api/com/criteo/cuttle/Scheduling.html) and this is the type `S` you usually see in the Scala API (_only one scheduling type can exist for a given workflow, meaning that jobs can only be composed together if they share the same scheduling_).
+Executions of these jobs are planned by a [Scheduler](https://criteo.github.io/cuttle/api/com/criteo/cuttle/Scheduler.html).
+Actually a job is always configured for a specific [Scheduling](https://criteo.github.io/cuttle/api/com/criteo/cuttle/Scheduling.html) and this is the type `S` you usually see in the Scala API.
 This scheduling information allows to provide more information to the scheduler about how the jobs must be triggered.

-The scheduler gets the workflow as input and starts producing [Executions](https://criteo.github.io/cuttle/api/com/criteo/cuttle/Execution.html) for it.
-Because the workflow allows to express some dependencies via the DAG, a classical scheduler will start by executing root jobs, and then follow the dependencies until the graph is fully executed.
+The scheduler gets the list of job (a scheduling specific [Workload](https://criteo.github.io/cuttle/api/com/criteo/cuttle/Workload.html)) as input and starts producing [Executions](https://criteo.github.io/cuttle/api/com/criteo/cuttle/Execution.html).
+A basic scheduler can for example run a single execution for each job.

-But more sophisticated schedulers can exist.
-Cuttle comes with a [TimeSeries](https://criteo.github.io/cuttle/api/com/criteo/cuttle/timeseries/TimeSeries.html) scheduler that executes the whole graph across time partitions.
+But of course more sophisticated schedulers can exist.
+Cuttle comes with a [TimeSeries](https://criteo.github.io/cuttle/api/com/criteo/cuttle/timeseries/TimeSeries.html) scheduler that executes a whole job workflow (a Directed Acyclic Graph of jobs) across time partitions.
 For example it can execute the graph hourly or daily.
 And it can even execute it across different time partitions such as a daily job depending on several executions of an hourly job.

 The input context given to the side effect function depends of the scheduling.
 For example the input for a time series job is [TimeSeriesContext](https://criteo.github.io/cuttle/api/com/criteo/cuttle/timeseries/TimeSeriesContext.html) and contains basically the start and end time for the partition for which the job is being executed.